scubamuc/wiki-md/LXD-LXC-install_docker&portainer.md

 docker ps
 ```

-1. Login to Portainer:
+4. Login to Portainer:

 <https://IP.of.lxc.container:9443>

-TIP: Portainer Login = admin and a looong password
+> TIP: Portainer Login = `admin` and a looong (min.
+12 chars) password
+>
+> You may enter your preferred `adminuser` and a looong (min.
+12 chars) password as you are effectively creating a new account